7th Armored Division (United States): Action in France

 The 7th Armored Division landed on Omaha and Utah Beaches, 13–14 August 1944, and was assigned to U.S. Third Army, commanded by Lieutenant General George S. Patton.
 The division drove through Nogent-le-Rotrou in an attack on Chartres.
 The city fell on 18 August.
 From Chartres, the division advanced to liberate Dreux and then Melun, where they crossed the Seine River, 24 August.
 The division then pushed on to bypass Reims and liberate Château-Thierry and then Verdun, 31 August.
+In an unprecedented move, on September 7, 1944, the City of Verdun awarded the Medal of Verdun (originally a WWI medal) to the officers and soldiers of the 7th Armored.
+This was the first time the Medal of Verdun was awarded during WWII.
+Additionally, by Resolution of the Verdun City Council, dated 15 September 1944, one of the municipality’s streets was renamed "RUE DE LA 7e DIVISION BLINDEE U.S.A." in honor of the Division.

 The 7th Armored halted briefly for refueling and then on 6 September drove on toward the Moselle and made a crossing near Dornot.
 This crossing had to be withdrawn in the face of the heavy fortifications around Metz.
 The 7th Armored then made attempts to cross the Moselle northwest of Metz but the deep river valley was not suitable terrain for an armored attack.
 Elements of the division assisted the 5th Infantry Division in expanding a bridgehead east of Arnaville, south of Metz, and on 15 September, the main part of the division crossed the Moselle there.
 The 7th Armored Division was repulsed in its attacks across the Seille River at and near Sillegny, part of an attack in conjunction with the 5th Infantry division that was also repulsed further north.